-The Library welcomes but is very selective about accepting gifts of print material and always retains the right to donate or sell those items that are not needed for the collection.
+The Library no longer accepts gifts of print material, except in the case of valuable archival papers and documents.
+The Library retains the right to donate or sell those items which are not needed for the collection.
 By law, the Library is not able to supply a valuation to donors on any gift donations of books, journals, or media.

-2. SPECIAL TYPES OF RESOURCES
+SPECIAL TYPES OF RESOURCES